 - Vibration and shock tests based on the UN 38.3 test

-- Further electrical and, if necessary, mechanical (for battery housing) tests
+- Further electrical and, if necessary, mechanical tests

 Here the standard applies: